Several measures of securing your home are more effectiveand much less

 options, or materials.
 Instead, to illustrate the range of prices you might

-encounter, we had a shopper get bids from companies for an installation
+encounter, we had two shoppers get bids from companies for installation

-job at a home that needed a system.
-Although our shopper asked each company
+jobs at homes that needed systems.
+Although our shoppers asked each company

-to bid on exactly the same job, there would certainly have been differences
+to bid on exactly the same work, there would certainly have been differences

 between what each company would have done if they actually did the job.

 Table 1 shows the prices for the systems and companies charges for three

 years of central station monitoring.
 As you can see, price differences